Best Location for Your Brewer:

 I. Compost Extract:

 Compost extracts can be made in minutes and applied immediately, making them very convenient if there is not enough time to brew aerated tea.
-You can use compost extracts as a soil drench, root dip when transplanting or to inoculate potting and planting mixtures.
+Compost extracts will provide a similar concentration of the microbes found in your starter compost.
+You can use compost extracts as a soil drench, root dip when transplanting or to inoculate; compost heaps, potting and planting mixtures.

 - Fill your brewer with 4 – 5 gallons of chlorine free water or aerate municipal water as described above.